-Daniel Adrian Radice (Coach Radice) begins his sixth year as assistant coach for the Men’s Soccer team at Johnson and Wales University.
+Daniel Adrian Radice (Coach Radice) begins his seventh year as assistant coach for the Men’s Soccer team and second as head coach of the JWU Reserves at Johnson and Wales University.
 He was born on September 17, 1986 in Miami, Florida.
 His family is from Argentina, which is a big reason he started playing soccer at the age of 4 and has not stopped playing till this day.

 He played in a club team called Miami Lakes Optimist until the age of 16, and then he transferred to Weston Fury when his Miami Lakes team broke up.
 In Weston, Daniel made it to the United States Youth Soccer Association National Championship (USYSA) 2 times.
 At one point his Weston team was ranked number 1 in the nation.